Eighty-five to 90% of people develop some back pain during their lifetime. Of this group, 95% get better in 6 to 12 weeks.

 Epidural steroid injections (ESIs) are injections of a short-acting local anesthetic and a long-acting steroid into the epidural space.
 The epidural space is an area in the spine that contains fat, blood vessels and the spinal nerves covered with membranes.
 ESIs are usually used for pain from herniated intervertebral disks (radicular pain), spinal canal stenosis and some mechanical back pain.

-Sometimes, a caudal epidural steroid injection is used as a different approach to ESIs.
+Sometimes, a caudal (lowest portion of the spine) epidural steroid injection is used as a different approach to ESIs.
 This approach is most often used for people who have had previous back surgery.

-Facet joint injections or facet nerve blocks are other types of blocks that are used for people who have degenerative arthritis of the facet joints, or predominately back pain with minimal leg pain.
+Facet joint injections or facet nerve blocks, and medial branch nerve blocks are other types of blocks that are used for people who have degenerative arthritis of the facet joints, or predominately back pain with minimal leg pain.

 Intraspinal implants are available for patients with pain that does not respond to other treatment methods.
 Implanted devices include: